 - Give her the benefit of the doubt.

 - Take some tasteful nudes.
 If that’s your style.

-Get rid of the unreasonable expectations you have for your partner.
+- Get rid of the unreasonable expectations you have for your spouse

 - Call just to say hi.
 Don’t text.
 Don’t Facebook chat.
 Call her.